national

 Above all else, community health workers are advocates for individuals in their communities.

-What Is a Community Health Worker?
+What Does a Community Health Worker Do?

 Community health workers are closely tied to the communities they serve.
 They’re dedicated to making a difference and improving public health in their communities.
 Through advocacy, education, and informal counseling, they provide support to individuals and families.